 A relationship breakdown is a significant loss.
-You may be grieving for your former life which probably had some positive aspects.
-Not only are you grieving the loss of your former relationship, but also the hopes and dreams associated with it.
-Sometimes we don't know exactly why we feel so bad about our situation, so working out which painful feelings predominate and identifying what aspect of the breakdown hurts most, can help us make sense of things.
+You may be grieving for your former life - not only the loss of your former relationship, but also the hopes and dreams associated with it.
+Sometimes we don't know exactly why we feel so bad about our situation, so working out which painful feelings are predominant and identifying what aspect of the breakdown hurts most, can help us make sense of things.

-3. Deal with feelings of loneliness
+3. Dealing with loneliness

 When a love relationship ends, feelings of loneliness, and the thought that this might be neverending, may be overwhelming.
-We often reach for alcohol or other ways of numbing the pain.
-This is counter-productive.
+We often reach for alcohol or other ways of numbing the pain, but this is counter-productive.
 One approach is to try and fill the void with exercise, healthy activities and making new friends.
-Another approach is to write a journal, put into writing your thoughts and feelings.
+Another approach is to write a journal - put into writing your thoughts and feelings.

-4. Recognise your self-worth may be impacted
+4. Our self-worth is knocked

-A relationship breakdown involves losses, and with it, we often experience a loss of self-worth.
-Many have invested so much of themselves in the love relationships that when it ends, their feelings of self-worth are impacted.
-Recognise that this is usually temporary.
+A relationship breakdown involves losses, and with it we often experience a loss of self-worth.
+Many people invest so much of themselves in their love relationships, so when they end, their feelings of self-worth are damaged.
+It's important to recognise that this is usually temporary.

 Embrace this as a hard time in your life, particularly if you are on your own, rather than pretending you are fine.
 Be kind to yourself.
 Now is a good time to start or continue with counselling, therapy or group work - as you rebuild your self-worth, you will be rebuilding your life.

-5. Don't be tempted to go back to your former love partner
+5 Don't be tempted to go back to your former love partner

 You are simply prolonging the recovery process.
-The temptation may be easy, and you might see the relationship as your former comfort blanket, but it is not helpful for your rebuilding journey.
-Clinging onto it will only delay and draw out the agony.

-Distract yourself when you have those urges.
+See the previous relationship as your former comfort blanket, but remember it is not helpful for your rebuilding journey.
+Clinging onto it will only delay and draw out the process, so try to distract yourself when you have those urges.
 If you feel the need to talk it through, then this might be the time to seek counselling.
-Consider the consequences of clinging on, rather than just reacting to your feelings.